 Payoff refers to the value of the actions we take.
 When we decide on a course of action, we have in mind a risk we wish to manage.
-If the action is likely to have a big positive effect on the risk of a project, we say it has a promising payoff, whereas if the action fails to manage the risk, then it hasn’t paid off.
-See: Meeting Reality
+If the action is likely to have a big positive effect on the risk of a project, we say it has a promising payoff, whereas if the action fails to manage the risk, then it hasn't paid off.
+See: Consider Payoff

 A possibility of loss or cost.
 Anything that can go wrong on a project, or is going wrong, but resists exact realization.
 We talk about risk because we wish to recognise both the range of possibilities and the range of cost.

 Usually broken down into:

 A hypothetical landscape on which risks can be placed.
 Taking Action means making a move on the Risk Landscape to reposition a project so that it has a different profile of Attendant Risks.
 See: The Risk Landscape

 Refers to any activity in the project.
 Actions are taken in order to manage some risk.
 At the same time, Taking Action usually means interacting with reality and updating the Internal Model.
 See: A Simple Scenario